 Welcome to Immigration Services at Kent State University!

-H-1B/O-1 Sponsorship: The Sponsoring College/Division office can begin the process by downloading the "H-1B Request Form" provided below and complete Form A of the document.
-Form B of the document should be forwarded to the international faculty or staff person for completion.
+H-1B/O-1 Sponsorship: The Sponsoring Unit office can begin the process by downloading the "H-1B Request Form" provided below and complete Form A of the document (pages 1-9).
+Form B of the document should be forwarded to the employee for completion.

 Note: While our office can provide limited guidance on issues regarding dependents, our office does not file the necessary petition for change of status or extension of status for dependents (i.e. I-539).
-The university faculty or staff member is responsible for those filings and all associated costs, however, our office will accept dependent petitions to accompany our filings on behalf of the university faculty or staff member.
+The employee is responsible for those filings and all associated costs, however, our office will accept dependent petitions to accompany our filings on behalf of the employee.

 University Sponsorship for Employment-Based Permanent Residency

-International faculty and professional staff members who would are interested in University sponsorship with employment-based immigration must first seek approval from the College or Division, and after such approval is received, may initiate a request for further action by sending such request to Associate Counsel Michael Pfahl at firstname.lastname@example.org.
-The Office of General Counsel does not automatically begin such processes upon hire, and does not commence such processes until approval is secured by the appropriate College or Division appointing authority.
-All international faculty and professional staff members requesting such sponsorship must be: currently employed by the University and in a position that is otherwise eligible for such sponsorship in accordance with federal regulations.
+International faculty and professional staff members who would are interested in University sponsorship with employment-based immigration must first seek approval from their unit, and after such approval is received, may initiate a request for further action by sending such request to Associate Counsel Michael Pfahl at firstname.lastname@example.org.
+The Office of General Counsel does not automatically begin such processes upon hire, and does not commence such processes until approval is secured by the appropriate unit appointing authority.
+All international faculty and professional staff members requesting such sponsorship must be currently employed by the University and in a position that is otherwise eligible for such sponsorship in accordance with federal regulations.
 For information, see the KSU Guide for Recruiting and Hiring International Faculty and Professionals document below.
-The University will provide services at the Permanent Labor Certification (ETA-9089) and Form I-140 stages, but the international faculty or professional staff member remains responsible for the Form I-485 (Adjustment of Status, "Green Card Petition") and any associated forms and costs (i.e. attorneys fees, filing fees, etc.).
+The University will provide services at the Permanent Labor Certification (ETA-9089) and Form I-140 stages, but the employee remains responsible for the Form I-485 (Adjustment of Status, "Green Card Petition") and any associated forms and costs (i.e. attorneys fees, filing fees, etc.).